easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 </table>
 </center>
 <center>
-<i>Figure 1.
-The neuromuscular blocker, Succinylcholine, causes a cessation of respiration due to its paralytic effects.
+<i>@figuredef {SuccinylcholineValidation} The neuromuscular blocker, Succinylcholine, causes a cessation of respiration due to its paralytic effects.
 The heart rate and blood pressure initially decrease due to the system-level drug effects.
 As the oxygen decreases,  hypoxia occurs, resulting in an increase in heart rate and blood pressure.</i>
 </center><br>

 #### Intravenous Administration